szymek325/boardgame-rental-on-microservices/README.md

-# boardgame-rental-on-microservices
+# BoardGameRentalApp on Microservices
-Rental app built with microservices and docker.
+BoardGameRentalApp built with Microservices and Docker *Only api's and gateway - without front*
 Gateway, multiple APIs and databases created with docker-compose.

-# BoardGameRentalApp on Microservices
-BoardGameRentalApp built with Microservices and Docker *Only api's and gateway - without front
 ## Projects
 1. Gateway - api gateway with OCELOT
 1. Services